Comment on page

 These funds double as as "protocol reserves" which are used to counter act bad debt as much as possible.

-That said, Rodeo currently earns fees in one of three ways:
+Rodeo currently earns fees in one of two ways:

 - 1.Liquidation fee